jbannick/hellokata-java/src/modules/images/hellomodimages/README.md

 The app should build:

 a.
 A directory, mods, that contains appmod.jar
 b.
+An image directory tree, appmod-image-linux, that contains a subset of the Java runtime environment that will run on Linux
-An image directory tree, appmod-image-macos, that contains a subset of the Java runtime environment
+c.
+An image directory tree, appmod-image-macos, that contains a subset of the Java runtime environment that will run on a Mac
+d.
+An image directory tree, appmod-image-win64, that contains a subset of the Java runtime environment that will run on Windows

 5. At the command line, execute: run.sh